Responsibly developing a Colorado energy resource in Moffat and Routt Counties.

 The Welba Peak Group has contributed to the formation of conservation easements aligned with the project's development plan, supporting work by area ranchers, Colorado Parks and Wildlife, and Colorado Open Lands.

-Welba Peak Operating LLCThe Welba Peak Project is owned and developed by Welba Peak LLC, which holds the leases, rights-of-way, wells, pipelines, and facilities.
-Welba Peak Operating LLC is responsible for day-to-day operations.
+The Welba Peak Project is owned and developed by Welba Peak, which holds the leases, rights-of-way, wells, pipelines, and facilities.
+The group is responsible for day-to-day operations.

 The Welba Peak Group comprises five experienced oil and gas companies and has been active in northwest Colorado for more than twenty years.
-With over 250 years of combined land management, geology, engineering, pipeline, and marketing experience, the owners of Welba Peak Operating have a proven track record of benefiting the communities where they operate — with experience in Ohio, Texas, Colorado, Nebraska, and West Virginia.
+With over 250 years of combined land management, geology, engineering, pipeline, and marketing experience, the owners of the group have a proven track record of benefiting the communities where they operate — with experience in Ohio, Texas, Colorado, Kansas, Nebraska, and West Virginia.